 Income-Related Monthly Adjustment Amounts (IRMAA)

-If income has gone down – i.e., the client’s 2011 tax return showed higher income than what he/she is actually experiencing in 2013 – it’s possible to contact the Social Security Administration (which oversees this Medicare premium process) to request an adjustment.
+If you receive an IRMAA Determination Notice but the reality is that income has gone down – i.e., the individual’s 2015 tax return showed substantially higher income than what he/she is actually experiencing in 2016 – it’s possible to contact the Social Security Administration (which oversees this Medicare premium process) to request an adjustment.
 Situations that may be considered for changes in income include if the client:

 – Got married, divorced, or widowed;